phansch/mini_rfc_for_cargo_lint_configuration/README.md

 * It might be desirable to also be able to configure the settings of specifics lints.
 This could also replace the `clippy.toml` file, which currently allows configuring lints.
 * It would make sense to include other settings related to lints, such as output verbosity or `--cap-lints` in the lint configuration.
+* Other tools could also add lints to the same lints section, not just Clippy.

 ## TODO text